taosdata/TDengine/docs/en/30-enterprise/08-data-in.md

 ```

-### Troubleshooting common errors
+### Troubleshooting

-(1) If a native connection is used, the task fails to start and reports the following error:
+1. When using a native connection, jobs fail to start and the following error is displayed:
 ```text
 Error: tmq to td task exec error